pandab-ast/Proxytech_WebSite/README.md

 Here are the instructions to install all the requierements

-- Install Python 3.11.x from Microsoft Store
+1. Install Python 3.11.x from the Microsoft Store.
-- Open the 'ScriptRunSite.ps1' file with Powershell (executed as administrator)
+2. Open the `ScriptRunSite.ps1` file with PowerShell (run as administrator).
-- If you got an error, run that command :
+3. If you encounter an error, run the following command:
 ```bash
 Set-ExecutionPolicy Unrestricted -Scope Process
 ```
-- Execute manage.py with python like this :
+4. Execute manage.py with python like this :
 ```python
 python manage.py runserver
 ```